Skip to content

 2. Request those resources:

-• Watch the HiPerGator: SLURM Submission Scripts training video.
-This video is approximately 35 minutes and includes a demonstration Play
+• Watch the HiPerGator: Slurm Submission Scripts training video.
+This video is approximately 35 minutes long and includes a demonstration Play

 Video

-• Watch the HiPerGator: SLURM Submission Scripts for MPI Jobs training video.
-This video is approximately 25 minutes and includes a demonstration Play
+• Watch the HiPerGator: Slurm Submission Scripts for MPI Jobs training video.
+This video is approximately 25 minutes long and includes a demonstration Play

 Video